jacoblovins/HAND-IT/README.md

 poseParameters.pose3 = "<your custom gesture name> ";
 poseParameters.pose4 = "<your custom gesture name>";
 ```
-NOTE: Make sure ```poseParameters.pose1 = "<your custom gesture name>";``` etc... matches exactly what you entered when training the model or your actions will not work.
+NOTE: Make sure ```"<your custom gesture name>"``` matches exactly what you entered when training the model or your actions will not work.

 Change the rate at which HAND-IT classifies your hand gestures in milliseconds:
 ```